martinopiaggi/polimi-notes/MSc(english) (WIP)/Advanced OS (WIP)/src/Process.md

 First, let's clarify some definitions:

-- "**Task**" refers to a single unit of computation and is often used interchangeably with "thread" in Linux.
 - A **program** is a set of computer instructions stored and not currently being executed.
-A **process** is an instance of a program that is currently being executed and has its own isolated memory address space.
-It has a unique program counter called `PID`, two stacks (one in user mode and one in kernel mode), a set of processor registers, and an optional address space.
+- A **process** is an instance of a program that is currently being executed and has its own isolated memory address space.
+- **Task** refers to a single unit of computation and is often used interchangeably with "thread"/process in Linux.
+A task is made of:
-- A **process** is an instance of a program that is currently being executed.
-It has its own isolated memory address space, a unique program counter called `PID`, two stacks (one in user mode and one in kernel mode), a set of processor registers, and an optional address space.
+	- unique program counter called `PID`
+	- two stacks (one in user mode and one in kernel mode)
-- An **application** is a user-oriented concept of a program, often referring to programs with a graphical user interface (GUI).
-- A **thread** is the smallest schedulable unit of execution which can be **contained in a process**.
-	- Threads have a unique PID and PPID (parent's PID)
-	- Each thread in a process has its own stack for independent execution, while they share the process's global memory.
-	- Variables that are part of the parent process's memory (e.g., global or static variables and heap-allocated data) are inherently shared among all threads of that process.
-	- Local variables (on the stack) of a thread are private to that thread and not directly accessible to other threads.
-	- Threads can be synchronized, access global memory areas, and variables of other threads.
-	- Threads have a private address space, and communication between threads requires inter-process communication (IPC) facilitated by the operating system.
-	- Threads are executed sequentially on the CPU, but hardware parallelism can be an exception.
+	- a set of processor registers
+	- if kernel, an optional address space

 A **Task Control Block (TCB)**, also referred to as a **Process Control Block (PCB)** is the generic term used in os theory to refer to the data structure that stores all the information about a process.
 A TCB typically contains the following information: